Understanding Stainless Steel

 The most significant problem with cheap grills is they often use very thin 430 stainless.
 These lightweight machines are pretty and shiny on the showroom floor but vulnerable to the demands of grilling.
 They can quickly develop minute stress fractures that lead to corrosion and reduced performance.
 They also lose their shine quickly and need polishing to maintain their sexy showroom look.

-According to our science advisor, Dr. Greg Blonder, 430 is not as durable as 304 and it is harder to weld properly.
+According to the AmazingRibs.com science advisor Dr. Greg Blonder, 430 is not as durable as 304 and it is harder to weld properly.
 "The welding heat remixes the steel microstructure away from optimum, so the weld often rusts or cracks.
 But very few grills at the low end are welded.
 Almost all bent and screwed."